 These are projects that I have conceived and developed.
 All are self-funded by my company to some degree, with arts funding and crowdfunding support for some of them.
 I make digital interactive projects, live games, board games, card games, installations, short films, and prose.
 I always have personal projects I am working on.
-Some see the light of day.

 Some original projects: